oomph-lib/oomph-lib/README.md

     drwxrwxr-x  include
     drwxrwxr-x  lib
     ```
-    `oomph-lib` can use this library (instead of rebuilding it) by configuring the build as follows:
+    `oomph-lib` can use this library (instead of building its own BLAS library) by configuring the build as follows:
     ```bash
     # Run this in the oomph-lib root directory
     cmake -G Ninja -B build -DOOMPH_USE_BLAS_FROM=/home/joe_cool/OpenBlas/install